Seanny123/seanaubin.github.io/content/post/2018-03-24-Twitter_and_Tear_Gas.md

 - Faster scaling up of the movement.
 - Increased the difficulty of disabling the movement by removing key people.

 However, this "horizontal" organisation also prevents a movement from adapting once they've scaled up.
 Both Tahrir Square and Occupy failed to convert their mass gatherings into political will.
-That being said, this tendency is not destiny.
-The Tea Party, despite it's horizontal organisation, affected local politics due to their intimate understanding of legislation procedure.
+That being said, this tendency of "horizontal" organisations is not destiny, as shown by The Tea Party and Black Lives Matter.
+The Tea Party affected local politics due to their intimate understanding of legislation procedure.
 Black Lives Matter, with their singular goal, have shifted the discourse around the justice system.
 Specifically, "tough on crime" is no longer a political no-brainer and police violence receives greater scrutiny.

-If the book ended here, you might leave disappointed by the organisational ability of groups, despite their access to liberating technology.
-However, this is where Dr. Tufekci comes with the knockout punch of information inundation or "fake news".
-Basically, given governments and other organisations can no longer control access to information, they make interpreting information nearly impossible by disrupting it's flow via distraction and misinformation.
+If Twitter and Tear Gas ended here, you might leave disappointed by the organisational ability of groups, despite their access to liberating technology.
+However, my disappointment quickly morphed into alarm as Dr. Tufecki covered the use of information inundation or "fake news" by those in power.
+Basically, given governments and other organisations can no longer control access to information due to the accessability of the Internet, they make interpreting information nearly impossible by disrupting it's flow via distraction and misinformation.

 Dr. Tufekci covers the topic of "fake news" in a whirlwind of examples:

-- Professionally taken photos, such as drowned refugees off the coast of Greece, have been robbed of their impact as the waters are muddied by claims of "Hoax!" and "Photoshopped!" {{% sidenote "ml-fake" %}}Even worse, advances in Machine Learning capabilities are making it easier to fake video/audio/photo evidence.{{% /sidenote %}}.
+- Professionally taken photos, such as drowned refugees off the coast of Greece, have been robbed of their impact as the waters are muddied by claims of "Hoax!" and "Photoshopped!".
 - Russia has used conspiracy theories and rumour to raise public dissent when Sweden considered joining NATO.
-- China is using an army of internet commentators to ask distracting questions and derail the conversation of any group geographically close enough to organise{{% marginnote "echo-chambers" %}}Dr. Tufekci also discusses "echo chambers", but I think the concern is [over-hyped](https//cogsci.stackexchange.com/q/17364/4397)).
+- China is using an army of internet commentators to ask distracting questions and derail the conversation of any group geographically close enough to organise.
+- Given the difficulty of censoring Twitter, Turkey made it immoral to use instead.

+These tactics can turn an active movement into a passive state of confused hopeless that Adam Curtis describes as "[oh dear](https://www.youtube.com/watch?v=wcy8uLjRHPM)"{{% marginnote "echo-chambers" %}}Dr. Tufekci also discusses "echo chambers", but I think the concern is [over-hyped](https//cogsci.stackexchange.com/q/17364/4397)).
 "Fake news" describes overwhelmed by an inundation of information and doubt despite desiring truth.
 "Echo chamber" describes finding people that agree with you.
 While the latter assumes people aren't even trying, the former instead claims they just don't have the tools to differentiate information sources.
 This lack of tools feels more realistic to me.{{% /marginnote %}}.
-- Given the difficulty of censoring Twitter, Turkey made it immoral to use instead.

-These tactics can turn an active movement into a passive state of confused hopeless that Adam Curtis describes as "[oh dear](https://www.youtube.com/watch?v=wcy8uLjRHPM)".

 ## II.